AzCEE/azcee.github.io/_posts/2019-02-08-Rendering.md

 Imagine - you've created a 3d model of your object (interior, mechanism, construction plant etc.) using 3DMax for example.
 After creating a model, you want to obtain a photorealistic image of it.
 This can be done by applying all textures, materials, light sources and camera position.
 This image synthesis process is called rendering.
 Depends on complexity of the model, desired quality and size of the outcome picture, it can take hours and days to render just one picture on a creator’s work server.
-In our example, rendering 1 frame takes 30 min

 Model and image can appear like this:

 ![Model and render](/assets/users/sergeyperus/model-and-frame.png)

+In our example, rendering 1 frame takes 30 min.
 Now you need to create a short 5 minute movie.
 With 25 fps, you have to render 25x60x5 = 7500 frames.
 It will take you 7500x30 = 156 `days`.
 Not an option to do it on your own, right?
-And even you can double your equimpent - 2.5 month still far from acceptable
+And even you can double your equimpent - 2.5 month still far from acceptable.

 Of cource, modern market is full of rendering service providers who can help you.
-This post is how to build you own render farm and why this is a good idea
+This post is how to build you own render farm and why this is a good idea.

 ## Why

 With Azure, you can engage thousands CPU cores with per-minute billing, automate rendering and control process by your own.
 You can easily submit a few frames to estimate total cost and time.
 You even can use your own software and licenses, or rent it on a per-core per-minute rate (for 3DMax and V-Ray for example).
-You can use two types of VM:
+In addition, there are two tiers of VMs you can use for this task:

 **Dedicated**.
 This VMs will be available to you 100% time you need it.
 **Low Priority**.
 This VMs are not guaranteed.
 It is a surplus power, based on plans and demand, they can disapear/reapear at any time.
-And this VMs will cost you 2.5 times cheaper than **Dedicated**.
-When you need huge ammount of parallel vCPU, it is a perfect resource
+And this VMs will cost you `2.5 times cheaper` than **Dedicated**.
+When you need huge ammount of parallel vCPU, it is a perfect resource.
+According to my customers, this approach is 40-60% cheaper than market average, 2-7 times faster and you can control all process.

-And, of course, you don't have to pay to 3rd party provider doing this job.
-So, let's rock!
+So, why you have to pay to 3rd party provider doing this job?.
+Let's rock!

 ## How